jrosener9/Practical-HW1/README.md

 ## Submission
 Submit your form.md file and the python files you used to interact with the blockchain on gradescope.

-# Part 2 - The Ethereum Blockchain

-For the Ethereum side of this assignment, you will mint yourself a fresh CIS 2330 NFT!
-(This homework takes inspiration from CIS 7000's Mint a NFT HW)

-## Overview
-In this homework, you will learn:

-1. The basics of ethereum accounts and wallets
-2. How to get test ETH from a faucet
-3. The basics of ethereum transactions
-4. How to interact with our existing deployed course smart contract using the Web3.js API

-## Step 1 - Set up your Ethereum Wallet

-To create your account and wallet, we will be using [Metamask](https://metamask.io/).
-We will primarliy be working with the ETH Goerli Testnet.
-Note: If you already have a metamask account, feel free to continue using that.
-However, please keep in mind to use the Testnet at all times when working on assignments.
-Otherwise, you're welcome to create another Metamask account.

-## Step 2 - Set up your Alchemy Account
-Alchemy's API enables us to connect to the Ethereum blockchian (in our case, specifically, the Goerli testnet blockchain).
-Generating your own API key will enable you do get test ETH and do transactions.
-Refer to instructions here (https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-key) to generate your own Alchemy API key.

-## Step 3 - Get some test ETH
-We need gas fees to conduct transactions on the blockchain.
-Thus, we need to load up on some test ETH before we can start making transactions.
-Use this [faucet](https://goerlifaucet.com/) to add some test ETH to your account.
-You can see the test ETH being added on your MetaMask account.

 This concludes the homework! 🎉🎉